2020/21 Full-time Postgraduate course

 There is no accreditation of prior learning (APL) or accreditation or prior experiential learning (APEL) for this programme.

 In this section

 There have already been jobs advertised in Northern Ireland for experienced PAs and for newly graduated PAs as part of a New Graduate Year in a broad range of specialities across Northern Ireland.
-Our commitiment is to train and retain our graduates in Northern Ireland and we work with the Department of Health, the HSCTs and primary care providers to achieve this.
+Our goal is to train and retain our graduates in Northern Ireland and we work with the Department of Health, the HSCTs and primary care providers to try and achieve this.

 Once qualified, PAs can work across a range of specialities throughout medicine.
 There are also opportunities to work in education and as potential future leaders of the PA profession.

 The qualification is not recognised in the USA and currently graduates who train in the UK may only be able to work in the UK.
 This may change in time.

 Clinical placement is a core element of this programme and is delivered over both years.
 It is fundamental ensuring that students are able to practice application of their newly acquired clinical medical knowledge and skills.
 In year one students spend one day per week in a general practice environment and in year two will complete the following placements.
 Please note this information is provisional and subject to change.

 6 weeks GP plus ~12 one day sessions in year 1